 3.5 The developer will make all possible provisions to ensure services are maintained.

-3.6 All domains are listed within the ownership of Tickety Boo IT Ltd, however they are on licence, so are considered the property of the client.
-The developer will not hold any rights to the domain unless there is an outstanding debt.
+3.6 All domains are listed within the ownership of the developer, however, they are on a licence, so are considered the property of the client.
+The developer will not hold any rights to the domain.
 If a client wishes to move the domain from the developers hosting the developer will not charge for this service.
 If the ISP starts to charge for this service the developer will pass on this charge.

-4.2 Orchestra is provided under licence for 12 or 24 months, then on a rolling monthly licence.
+4.2 Orchestra is provided under licence for 12 months or on a rolling monthly licence.
 Details of the licence will be detailed in the order.

-4.3 Orchestra maybe paid for in advance, by one or by a payment structure.
+4.3 Orchestra may be paid for in advance, by one or by a subscription structure.
 The licence will not extend past 24 months in such circumstances.

 4.5 Basic support will be provided to Orchestra products with no charge.

 4.7 No FTP access or root access is available to Orchestra or the hosting platform